 On December 20, 2012, Pinedale LP closed on a\$70 million secured term credit facility with KeyBank serving as a lender and as administrative agent on behalf of other lenders participating in the credit facility.
-Funding of the credit facility was conditioned on our contribution of the proceeds of the stock issuance to Pinedale LP and the receipt by Pinedale LP of the \$30 million co-investment funds from Prudential.
-Outstanding balances under the credit facility will generally accrue interest at a variable annual rate equal to LIBOR plus 3.25 percent (3.41 percent as of June 30, 2014).
+Funding of the credit facility was conditioned on our contribution to Pinedale LP of the proceeds of a related stock issuance financing a portion of the acquisition cost of the Pinedale LGS and the receipt by Pinedale LP of the related \$30 million co-investment funds from Prudential.
+Outstanding balances under the credit facility will generally accrue interest at a variable annual rate equal to LIBOR plus 3.25 percent (3.40 percent as of September 30, 2014).
 The credit facility will remain in effect through December 2015, with an option to extend through December 2016.
+Principal payments totaling \$2.9 million and \$3.5 million are required during the years 2014 and 2015, respectively.
 The credit facility is secured by the Pinedale LGS.
-Pinedale LP is obligated to pay all accrued interest quarterly and is further obligated to make monthly principal payments, which began March 7, 2014, in the amount of \$294 thousand or 0.42 percent of the principal balance as of March 1, 2014.
-Principal payments totaling \$2.9 million and \$3.5 million are required in 2014 and 2015, respectively.
-The registrant has provided to KeyBank a guarantee against certain inappropriate conduct by or on behalf of Pinedale LP or us.
+Pinedale LP is obligated to pay all accrued interest monthly and is further obligated to make monthly principal payments, which began March 7, 2014, in the amount of \$294 thousand or 0.42 percent of the principal balance as of March 1, 2014.
 The credit agreement contains, among other restrictions, specific financial covenants including the maintenance of certain financial coverage ratios and a minimum net worth requirement.
+Additionally, the registrant has provided to KeyBank a guarantee against certain inappropriate conduct by or on behalf of Pinedale LP or us.
 Pinedale LP is required to maintain a restricted collateral account into which Ultra Wyoming makes all lease payments under the Pinedale Lease Agreement.
 Payments of principal and interest pursuant to the credit facility are drawn by KeyBank directly from the restricted collateral account prior to transferring the remaining cash to the Pinedale LP operating account.
-The balance in the restricted collateral account at June 30, 2014 was \$0.
-As of June 30, 2014, Pinedale LP was in compliance with all of the financial covenants of the secured term credit facility.
+The balance in the restricted collateral account at September 30, 2014 was \$0.
+As of September 30, 2014, Pinedale LP was in compliance with all of the maintain its REIT qualification, so long as Pinedale LP's obligations to KeyBank have not been accelerated following an Event of Default (as defined in the credit facility).
+The KeyBank credit facility also requires that Pinedale LP maintain minimum net worth levels and certain leverage ratios, which along with other provisions of the credit facility limit cash dividends and loans to the Company.

 Pinedale LP's credit facility with KeyBank limits distributions by Pinedale LP to the Company.
-Now that the Company has qualified as a REIT under the Code, distributions by Pinedale LP to the Company are permitted to the extent required for the Company to maintain its REIT qualification, so long as Pinedale LP's obligations to KeyBank have not been accelerated following an Event of Default (as defined in the credit facility).
-The KeyBank credit facility also requires that Pinedale LP maintain minimum net worth levels and certain leverage ratios, which along with other provisions of the credit facility limit cash dividends and loans to the Company.
+Now that the Company has qualified as a REIT under the Code, distributions by Pinedale LP to the Company are permitted to the extent required for the Company to

-As of June 30, 2014 and December 31, 2013 approximately \$759 thousand and \$1.0 million, respectively, in net deferred debt issuance costs related to the KeyBank credit facility are included in the accompanying Consolidated Balance Sheets.
+As of September 30, 2014 and December 31, 2013 approximately \$630 thousand and \$1.0 million, respectively, in net deferred debt issuance costs related to the KeyBank credit facility are included in the accompanying Consolidated Balance Sheets.
 The deferred costs will be amortized over the anticipated three-year term of the KeyBank credit facility.
-For the three months ended June 30, 2014 and 2013, \$129 thousand and \$128 thousand, respectively, are included in interest expense within the accompanying Consolidated Statements of Income, For the six months ended June 30, 2014 and 2013, \$258 thousand and \$257 thousand, respectively, are included in interest expense within the accompanying Consolidated Statements of Income.
+For the three months ended September 30, 2014 and 2013, \$129 thousand is included in interest expense within the accompanying Consolidated Statements of Income.
+For the nine months ended September 30, 2014 and 2013, \$387 thousand and \$385 thousand, respectively, are included in interest expense within the accompanying Consolidated Statements of Income.